FranklinUmeObi/Visualising-Software-Engineering/README.md

 An Assignment graphing Github API data through the use of d3.js

 ## Live Demonstartion
-If you want to quickly yest the visuailser visit:
+If you want to quickly test the visuailser visit:
 [Frank's Visualiser](https://franklinumeobi.com/Projects/GithubMetricsVisualised/index.html)

 ## How to install and run